Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems

 In all cases considered in the present research, we adopted a PINN model, as shown in Fig.~\ref{PINN}, consisting of two components: a neural network to approximate the eigenfunction $w$ and a trainable variable representing the eigenvalue $\lambda$.
+An L2 regularization penalty of $10^{-6}$ was applied.
 The neural network consists of three dense layers with 128, 64, and 32 neurons, respectively, using the swish activation function

 in the hidden layers, \cite{ramachandran2017searching}.
 While activation functions such as hyperbolic tangent, ReLU, softplus, sine, and sigmoid are commonly used in PINNs, we observed that the swish activation function significantly improved the accuracy of eigenstate prediction.
 This finding is consistent with reports in the literature \cite{al2021time}, which attribute the improvement to swish's ability to mitigate the vanishing gradient problem.
 Although the ReLU activation function was successfully applied to the second-order problem in \cite{HARCOMBE2023102136}, it is not expected to be a suitable choice for the sixth-order problem at hand due to the absence of higher-order derivatives.
 The hyperbolic tangent activation function has been used in the classical cantilever beam eigenvalue fourth-order problem.
 The sine function was employed in \cite{jin2020unsupervised,Jin2022}, where superior performance compared to the hyperbolic tangent and sigmoid functions was reported.
 Bias vectors were not used in the network, and all layers employed the Glorot uniform initializer for weight initialization.
 In the initial phase of the research, random seeds were fixed in TensorFlow to ensure reproducibility; in later stages, random seeds were not fixed, but the performance remained consistent.
-The Adam optimizer was employed with a relatively large constant learning rate of $10^{-2}$, and an L2 regularization penalty of $10^{-6}$ was applied.

-We generate 100 uniformly spaced collocation points in $x \in [0, 1]$ for the cantilever beam to evaluate the differential equation residual and boundary conditions.
-A specific initial value of $\lambda$ is provided, which gradually adjusts itself during training to attain the desired eigenvalue.